Lizzd/Openpose-Pose-classify/README.md

 The aims of this experiment are:

 - To transform the raw 2D videos into 2D position of 18 interested joints across a timeseries of frames.
 This serves to the following use of LSTM RNN model.
 - To analyze the importance of the choosen 18 joints.
-This is based on the idea of adding IMU accelerators at joints that are much missing from the videos but are important to the results.
+This is based on the idea of adding IMU accelerometers at joints that are much missing from the videos but are important to the results.
 - To determine if 2D pose together with 3D transformation time series has comparable accuracy to using only one of them for use in activity recognition.
 This is to verify joints importance analysis.
-- To verify the concept for use in future works managing the action standard in the home rehabilitation using only few accelerator device and a single camera.
+- To verify the concept for use in future works managing the action standard in the home rehabilitation using only few accelerometer device and a single camera.